GabrielFlores8227/Docker-Certified-Associate/README.md

 ### Signing Images and Enabling Docker Content Trust

-Docker Content Trust (DCT) provides aa secure way to verify the integrity of images before you pull or run them on your systems.
+Docker Content Trust (DCT) provides a secure way to verify the integrity of images before you pull or run them on your systems.

 With DCT, the image creator signs each image with a certificate, which clients can use to verify the image before running it.